AkihisaY/laravel-sample/README.md

+## About This System

-I built this system to understand and control the status of my assets easily.
+Built this system to understand and control the status of my assets easily.
 I implemented functions as below.
 I assume that this system is only internal usage not commercial usage.
 - Create Users
 - Login to Users
 - Browse category list of assets